 Citizens of Serbia must urgently understand that they have been deceived so that the election can take place, that the lockdown measures have been lifted unjustifiably — they needed to be lifted gradually; that we’re short on medical workers and don’t have the proper safety equipment nor the adequate means to treat patients.
 I’m begging citizens to take this as seriously as possible and to no longer believe politics or the crisis team, for we no longer have the means to help them.

-In France, the medical workers’ unions protested because the government’s new deal that would provide health workers with pay rises did not go far enough.
-In Serbia, the president appeared on national television and said:
+Whereas in France the medical workers’ unions protested because the government’s new deal that would provide health workers with pay rises did not go far enough, in Serbia the president appeared on national television and said:

 “That president of the health workers union — he is no president of no health workers union, but of one of the smallest unions…and a man who says the most horrific things about his country and who told the worst lies.”